greg-md/php-router/README.md

 $router->post('/user/{id#uint}', 'UsersController@save', 'user.save');
 ```

-> If you set an action like `Controller@action`, when dispatching it will create a new instance of `UsersController` and call the `save` public method.
+> If you set an action like `Controller@action`, when dispatching it will instantiate the `UsersController` and call the `save` public method.

 **Now**, you can dispatch URLs path: